elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks.markdown

 end
 ```

 Good!
-Now `GET`, `PUT` and `DELETE` requests are all routed to the approriate node.
+Now `GET`, `PUT` and `DELETE` requests are all routed to the appropriate node.
 Let's also make sure that when a new bucket is created it ends up on the correct node.
 Replace the `run/1` function in `KVServer.Command`, the one that matches the `:create` command, with the following:

 ```elixir
 def run({:create, bucket}) do